-The standard rate of corporation tax applied to reported profit is 19% (2021: 19%) following the substantive enactment of the Finance Act 2017.
-The UK government latest legislation sets the headline rate of UK corporation tax at 19%.
-An increase in the UK corporation tax rate from 19% to 25% (effective 1 April 2023) was substantively enacted on 24 May 2021.
-The net deferred tax liability has been calculated on the basis of a rate of 25%.
-All deferred tax has been recognised in 2022 and 2021.
+The standard rate of corporation tax applied to reported profit is 25% (2023: 19%) following the substantive enactment of the Finance Act 2017.
+The UK government latest legislation sets the headline rate of UK corporation tax at 25%.

-9 Investments
+10 Investments